intermine/im-docs/docs/database/data-sources/library/proteins/uniprot.rst

 ===============  ========================================================================  =========
 property         description                                                               default
 ===============  ========================================================================  =========
-createinterpro   if TRUE, process protein domains                                          false creatego         if TRUE, process GO annotation                                            false allowduplicates  if TRUE, allow proteins with duplicate sequences to be processed          false loadfragments    if TRUE, load all proteins even if isFragment = true                      false
+creategenes      if TRUE, process genes                                                    true creatego         if TRUE, process GO annotation                                            false allowduplicates  if TRUE, allow proteins with duplicate sequences to be processed          false loadfragments    if TRUE, load all proteins even if isFragment = true                      false